marioortizmanero/hearthstone-fatigue-calculator/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/1/1c/First_six_triangular_numbers.svg)

-The total fatigue damage is basically the sum of the dots of each row in our triangle:
+The total fatigue damage is basically the sum of the points of each row in our triangle.
+The sum can then be expressed as a less computationally expensive formula:

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/8411fe69f79f2971b7c7a453b0b547bb37e9f6df)

-But in many situations, you don't always start at 1 dot.
+But in many situations, you don't always start at 1 point.
 Maybe you're already 3 turns in and you want to calculate the damage needed for a fatigue lethal.
 That's when trapezoidal numbers come into play.
 You can learn more about them [on this paper by Carlton Gamer, David W. Roeder and John J. Watkins](https://www.jstor.org/stable/2689901?origin=crossref&seq=1#metadata_info_tab_contents).
 It's basically the same as the triangular numbers but starting at `k+1` instead of 1.

 ![](https://i.imgur.com/GsaR1wo.png)